DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation

 \section{Method}

-Our goal is to enable robots to execute manipulation tasks on novel transparent objects by leveraging single-object human demonstration trajectories from task instructions.
+Our goal is to enable robots to execute manipulation tasks on novel transparent objects, given a task instruction, by leveraging single-object human demonstration trajectories.

-\begin{itemize}[leftmargin=1em] \item \textbf{Parsing Human Demonstration :} We obtain human demonstration trajectories (pick, place, pour) from single-object human demonstration videos.
-By leveraging foundation models for depth and pose estimation, we extract Cartesian-space trajectories of the object and store them in the trajectory database for the last-inch motion planner. \item \textbf{Robot Action Execution :} Given task instructions and observations of novel transparent objects (different from the demonstration object), our VLM-guided planner generates a high-level task plan.
+\begin{itemize}[leftmargin=1em] \item \textbf{Parsing Human Demonstration:} We obtain human demonstration trajectories (pick, place, pour) from single-object human demonstration videos.
+By leveraging foundation models for depth and pose estimation, we extract Cartesian-space trajectories of the object and store them in the trajectory database for the last-inch motion planner. \item \textbf{Robot Action Execution:} Given task instructions and observations of novel transparent objects (different from the demonstration object), our VLM-guided planner generates a high-level task plan.
 The task plan is then converted into robot skills using demonstration trajectories and pose estimation during execution.
-The motion planner subsequently produces a collision-free path, refining it for precise and safe manipulation. \end{itemize} We first explain our approach for parsing single-object demonstration trajectories from human videos (\Sref{subsec:human_demonstration}).
-We then describe the task planning process for long-horizon tasks from natural language instructions (\Sref{subsec:task_plan}).
-Finally, we detail how these trajectories are transferred to novel objects during robotic manipulation (\Sref{subsec:robot_execution}).
+The motion planner subsequently produces a collision-free path, refining it for precise and safe manipulation. \end{itemize} We first explain our approach for parsing single-object demonstration trajectories from human videos (Section~\ref{subsec:human_demonstration}).
+We then describe the task planning process for long-horizon tasks from natural language instructions (Section~\ref{subsec:task_plan}).
+Finally, we detail how these trajectories are transferred to novel objects during robotic manipulation (Section~\ref{subsec:robot_execution}).